RANKING ALL THE MEN FIRED BY GEORGE, AND THE OTHER YANKEE SKIPPERS TOO

 #17.
 Aaron Boone

-No one should blame Boone because the Yankees haven’t won a pennant during his tenure.
+No one should blame Boone because the Yankees haven’t won a title during his tenure.
 It’s hard to win in the MLB Playoffs now, harder than ever.
 No one should blame Boone for the sad sack, one-dimensional, uninteresting status of his roster.

 Boone ranks this low because he’s more errand boy than manager.
 Boone is a baseball manager like the hostess is a chef at a 4-star restaurant.
 Boone is a manager in the same way the stewardess is a pilot because she’s wearing a uniform on a plane.